(Client has requested to not show any images of their device which is why generic images have been used in this blog post.)

 Hatch staff and its owner personally administered testing of the cameras for this critical task during normal working hours, holidays, weekends, and until late at night to ensure the best results as quickly as possible.

-Sample batches were taken from trial and mass production runs to put in heat chambers for stress testing to ensure the devices (and more specifically the screens) would continue to operate on hot days when the air conditioner breaks and the device is left on for 12 hours in a supermarket.
+Sample batches were taken from trial and mass production runs to put in heat chambers for stress testing to ensure the devices (and more specifically the screens) would continue to operate for extended periods of time in hot environments.

 Another special test done on these products was to age test them for 72 hours straight, rather than the standard 4-5 hours for consumer devices, since the client’s application called for the devices to run all day long, day after day.

 Since the factory wasn’t willing to do this, Hatch put an age testing rack into our downtown office where about 100 devices at a time ran straight for 3 days.

 Devices were shipped back and forth between the Hatch office and the factory using private drivers.

 A lot of the extra testing Hatch did happened with the first version as a result of the non-ideal situation with the camera and screen mentioned above.

 When bad things happen, understanding and controlling the risk prevent bigger problems.

 Eliminating the added burden Hatch had to deal with as a result of controlling the risk was one of the driving factors that led to creating version 2 of the product.